-Im January 2017, the Chapter Board added a qualifier to this distribution in the Chapter’s Financial Policies to indicate that if the conference profit exceeds $120,000, the amount above that target shall be distributed equally between only the Chapter and the Host Section.
+In January 2017, the Chapter Board added a qualifier to this distribution in the Chapter’s Financial Policies to indicate that if the conference profit exceeds $120,000, the amount above that target shall be distributed equally between only the Chapter and the Host Section.
 The Chapter Board wants the policy to be reviewed after the conference has been hosted once by all eight Sections.

 I. CONFERENCE LOSSES